 Understanding Adverse Possession in Washington

 A squatter can claim rights to a property after a certain time residing there.
-In Washington, it takes 7 years of continuous possession for a squatter to make an adverse possession claim (Wash.
+In Washington, it takes 7 years (with color of title and paid property taxes) or 10 years of continuous possession for a squatter to make an adverse possession claim (Wash.
 Rev. Code Ann. §§ 7.28.050, et seq.).
 When a squatter claims adverse possession, they can gain legal ownership of the property.
 At this point, the squatter is no longer considered a criminal trespasser.
 They have lawful permission to remain on the property.

 If these five requirements are not met by the squatter, then they do not have grounds for adverse possession.